Health Information Privacy and Access

 Enquiries and complaints

-- Complaints by individuals who believe that the Hospital has breached their privacy.
-(Any unresolved complaint is dealt with by the Office of the Federal Privacy Commissioner).
+Complaints by individuals who believe that the Hospital has breached their privacy.
+(Any unresolved complaint is dealt with by the Office of the Australian Information Commissioner).

 Mater Health Services